libktx/ktx/collections/README.md

 used to easily remove collection elements during iteration.
 - Every iterable and array can be converted to `ObjectSet` using `toGdxSet` method.
 - `IntArray` can be converted to `IntSet` using `toGdxSet` method.
+- Type alias added for consistency with other collections: `GdxSet` - `com.badlogic.gdx.utils.ObjectSet`.

 #### Maps